puppetlabs/puppet-docs/source/puppet/4.10/modules_publishing.markdown

 [metadata]: ./modules_metadata.html

 The Puppet Forge is a community repository of modules, written and contributed by open source Puppet and Puppet Enterprise users.
-Using the Puppet Forge is a great way to build on the work others have done and get updates and expansions on your own module work.
-You can publish your own modules to the Forge so that other users can [install][installing] them, as well as how to maintain your releases once published.
+By publishing modules on the Forge, you can share your module with other Puppet users, get contributions to your modules, and maintain your module releases.

+Before you begin, you should already have written a useful Puppet module.
+To publish your module:

+1. Create a Puppet Forge account, if you don't already have one.
+2. Prepare your module.
+3. Write a metadata.json file with the required metadata.
+4. Build an uploadable tarball of your module.
+5. Upload your module using the Puppet Forge's web interface.

 ## Related topics